 The project launched around January 19, 2014, when Fr.
 Varghese told how his people had "a strong belief and faith that Mother Mary was protecting them from flood during these days, so they decided to build a grotto."

-The statue is heavy to carry, but the
+The statue is heavy to carry, but the faithful felt honored to take turns carrying this little mobile shrine. |

 The village of Yerraverram was hit by the worst floodwaters in the area this year, but no parishioners' lives were lost.
 When their chapel was closed, the people looked through windows at the statue of Our Lady of Help and prayed.
 They later begged Fr.
 Varghese for an outdoor grotto so they would have somewhere to pray when crises hit and their chapel is locked (it's closed off-hours to keep out vandals and thieves).